How Hard Is the DAT? A 2026 Difficulty Guide for Students

 Perceptual Ability Test (PAT)

-Most students have never seen PAT-style questions before the DAT.
+Most students have never encountered PAT-style visual reasoning before preparing for the DAT.

 General Chemistry and Organic Chemistry

-These sections require fast recall, conceptual depth, and familiarity with broad topics.
+These sections require rapid recall, strong conceptual understanding, and familiarity with a wide range of topics.

 Reading Comprehension